leaningtech/labs/sites/browserpod/src/content/docs/10-getting-started/index.md

 ## Enable cross-origin isolation

+BrowserPod requires [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer).
+For security reasons, browsers only allow `SharedArrayBuffer` on pages that are [cross-origin isolated](https://developer.mozilla.org/en-US/docs/Web/API/Window/crossOriginIsolated).

-BrowserPod requires [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer), which itself requires the site to be cross-origin isolated.
-To enable cross-origin isolation, serve over HTTPS and set the following headers:
+To enable cross-origin isolation, your server must set the following HTTP headers:

 ```
 Cross-Origin-Embedder-Policy: require-corp
 Cross-Origin-Opener-Policy: same-origin
 ```

+_You can use HTTP when serving from `localhost`, but make sure to serve over HTTPS when deploying._

-For detailed instructions on how to configure headers in Nginx, check our [Nginx configuration guide].
+For more detailed instructions on how to configure headers in Nginx, check our [Basic server setup guide].

-During development, you don't need to use HTTPS if you're using `localhost` as the origin, the `COEP` and `COOP` headers are always required though.
-You'll need to make sure you serve over HTTPS when you deploy.

 > [!warning] Cross-origin isolation may break existing site functionality
 > Cross-origin isolation is a security feature that might impact your site in unexpected ways.
 For example, if you're embedding third-party iframes or opening cross-origin popup windows, you may need to make changes to your site to make them work.
 Test carefully!

 # Next steps

+- **Step-by-step tutorial:** For a complete walkthrough including project setup, server configuration, and working with NPM dependencies, see the [basic NPM project tutorial].
-For a more complex example that includes an integrated file editor, NPM dependencies, and hot reloading, see our [Vite+SvelteKit demo].
+- **Live demo:** For an interactive example with a file editor, NPM dependencies, and hot reloading, try our [Vite+SvelteKit demo].
+- **API reference:** Learn about all available methods in the [API reference].

 ---

+[basic NPM project tutorial]: /docs/tutorials/expressjs
-[Nginx configuration guide]: /docs/guides/nginx
+[Basic server setup guide]: /docs/guides/nginx
 [Vite+SvelteKit demo]: https://vitedemo.browserpod.io
+[API reference]: /docs/reference

 ## Have Questions?